 Definition of MariaDB wait_timeout Function

 MariaDB wait_timeout function is defined as a task of the server where it waits for a number of seconds for any action on a no collaborating connection beforehand closing it.
 This wait_timeout function works as a system variable with global as well as session scopes.
 MariaDB wait_timeout function is a dynamic variable in the server which is of integer type with default value as 28800 and without SET_VAR Hint Applies.
-Also, the wait_timeout function has a minimum value 1, the maximum value for other as 31536000, and maximum value for Windows as 2147483 and it has the command line format written as –wait_timeout=#.
+Also, the wait_timeout function has a minimum value of 1, the maximum value for others as 31536000, and the maximum value for Windows as 2147483, and it has the command line format written as –wait_timeout=#.

 Syntax: